EatApples/kaleidoscope/rabbitmq/RabbitMQ安装全记录.md

 The composition of a cluster can be altered dynamically.
 All RabbitMQ brokers start out as running on a single node.
 These nodes can be joined into clusters, and subsequently turned back into individual brokers again.

 ***集群可动态扩展，RabbitMQ节点可自由的加入/离开集群。***

+#### Node Names (Identifiers)
+RabbitMQ nodes are identified by node names.
+A node name consists of two parts, a prefix (usually `rabbit`) and hostname.
+For example, `rabbit@node1.messaging.svc.local` is a node name with the prefix of `rabbit` and hostname of `node1.messaging.svc.local`.

+Node names in a cluster must be unique.
+If more than one node is running on a given host (this is usually the case in development and QA environments), they must use different prefixes, e.g. `rabbit1@hostname` and `rabbit2@hostname`.

+In a cluster, nodes identify and contact each other using node names.
+This means that the hostname part of every node name must resolve.
+CLI tools also identify and address nodes using node names.

+When a node starts up, it checks whether it has been assigned a node name.
+This is done via the `RABBITMQ_NODENAME` environment variable.
+If no value was explicitly configured, the node resolves its hostname and prepends `rabbit` to it to compute its node name.

+If a system uses fully qualified domain names (FQDNs) for hostnames, RabbitMQ nodes and CLI tools must be configured to use so called long node names.
+For server nodes this is done by setting the `RABBITMQ_USE_LONGNAME` environment variable to `true`.
+For CLI tools, either `RABBITMQ_USE_LONGNAME` must be set or the `--longnames` option must be specified.

+***集群中节点的名称需要唯一，一般都叫做 rabbit@hostname，这个名称在集群通信及用户操作中都会用到***

 #### Failure Handling
 RabbitMQ brokers tolerate the failure of individual nodes.
 Nodes can be started and stopped at will, as long as they can contact a cluster member node known at the time of shutdown.